Xyntopia/pydoxtools/README.md

 ### PDF Table Extraction Algorithms

 The library features its own sophisticated Table extraction algorithm which is benchmarked against a large pdf table dataset.
-In contrast to most other table extraction frameworks out there it does not require:
+In contrast to how most "classical" table extraction algorithms work, it doesn't require:

 - extensive configuration
-- no expensive deep neural networks which need a GPU
+- no expensive deep neural networks for table area recognition which need a GPU and a lot of memory/CPU requirements

 This makes it possible to run analysis on PDF files with pydoxtools on CPU with very limited resources!